Blyth and Tyne Railway: Extension to Newcastle, and others

-The Chairman of the Blyth and Tyne Railway, Joseph Laycock, proposed to build an extension to Newcastle.
-The necessary Parliamentary Act was secured on 1 May 1861.
+The chairman of the Blyth and Tyne Railway, Joseph Laycock, proposed to build an extension to Newcastle.
+The necessary powers were secured in the Blyth and Tyne Railway Amendment Act 1861 (24 & 25 Vict. c. xcviii) on 1 May 1861.
 It authorised the extension to Newcastle, as well as some branches, forming the loop from Newcastle through South Gosforth and Benton to Monkseaton; and from Seghill to the Seaton Burn waggonway, from Bothal Demesne (North Seaton) to Newbiggin, and from the B&TR existing line at Tynemouth to proposed docks at the Low Lights.

-The Blyth & Tyne line between the Dairy House and Tynemouth was opened on 31 October 1860.
+The Blyth and Tyne line between the Dairy House and Tynemouth was opened on 31 October 1860.

 The new extension from Hotspur Place (near Benton) to Newcastle, and from Hotspur Place to Monkseaton in the other direction, was formally opened on 22 June 1864; the public opening took place on the 27 June.
 The Newcastle terminus was at New Bridge Street, on the north side of the city beyond the present-day Manors station; it was designed by John Dobson, who had also designed the Central station.

 At the same time a further connection was made at Tynemouth, where an extension ran from the earlier terminus of 1860 to a location close to the North Eastern Railway station there.
 The Blyth and Tyne Railway charged the same fares to Tynemouth as the North Eastern Railway, and the new line was extremely well patronised: 17,000 passengers, mostly third class, were carried during the first week.
 Third class business was proving popular and the B&TR announced that from 1 October 1864 third class travel would be available on all trains.
-Third class carriages had formerly only been attached to one train each way daily; misgivings that this would abstract income by trading down were stated by the Chairman to have been misplaced.
+Third class carriages had formerly only been attached to one train each way daily; misgivings that this would abstract income by trading down were stated by the chairman to have been misplaced.

 In 1867 a branch was opened extending the Bedlington stub eastwards to Cambois, on the coast north of the River Blyth.

 Some years elapsed before the opening of the final extension of the Blyth and Tyne Railway during its independent days: on 1 March 1872 the Newbiggin branch of 3½ miles was opened.
 It joined the Cambois branch at West Sleekburn Junction.